roisinanglim/machine-learning-module/README.md

    2. Inferential Statistics
    3. Predictive linear regression modelling
    4. Predictive modelling using neural networks
-   5. Comparison of the predict models results
+   5. Comparison of the predictive models results

 #### Python Packages
 The following packages are used in this report and can all be downloaded as part of the anaconda package.

    -  Numpy - This is used to conduct statistical analysis on the dataset
    -  Pandas - This is used to put the imported data into dataframes
-   -  Matplotlib - This pakage is used to generate graphs, to interpret the data and grapically display the results
+   -  Matplotlib/Seaborn - These pakages were used to generate graphs, to interpret the data and grapically display the results
    -  SciKit - This package is used to conduct linear regression predictive analysis
    -  Keras - This package is used to generate neural networks for predictive modelling